Your Name Engraved Herein

-Your Name Engraved Herein (刻在你心底的名字 (Kē zài nǐ xīndǐ de míngzì, The name engraved in your heart)) is a 2020 Taiwanese romantic drama directed by Patrick Kuang-Hui Liu and starring Edward Chen, Jing-Hua Tseng and Leon Dai.
+Your Name Engraved Herein (刻在你心底的名字 (Kē zài nǐ xīndǐ de míngzì, The name engraved in your heart)) is a 2020 Taiwanese romantic drama film directed by Patrick Kuang-Hui Liu and starring Edward Chen, Jing-Hua Tseng, and Leon Dai.
 The film premiered in Taiwan on September 30, followed by a global release on Netflix on December 23.
-Your Name Engraved Herein is the highest-grossing LGBT film in Taiwan's history, as well as the most popular Taiwanese film of 2020, ultimately becoming the first gay-themed movie to exceed NT$100 million at the Taiwanese box office.
+Your Name Engraved Herein is the highest-grossing LGBT film in Taiwan's history, as well as the most popular Taiwanese film of 2020, ultimately becoming the first gay-themed film to exceed NT$100 million at the Taiwanese box office.

 The film received five Golden Horse Award nominations, winning for Best Cinematography and Best Original Film Song.

+The film is based on the director’s true story, but in reality they never met again- as in the movie.